-- 1. Public Works developed an interactive web map for the debris flow hazards in post-fire areas.
-The tool has been extremely useful for first responders to plan storm response and potential evacuations, and a public version has allowed residents to personally assess hazards for their location. - Public Works continues its efforts in partnering with the Kagel Canyon community, which was greatly impacted by the 2017 Creek Fire, to assist in their preparedness and recovery process.
+- 1. Developed an interactive web map for the debris flow hazards in post-fire areas.
+The tool has been extremely useful for first responders to plan storm response and potential evacuations, and a public version has allowed residents to personally assess hazards for their location. - 2.
+Continued a partnership with the Kagel Canyon community, which was greatly impacted by the 2017 Creek Fire, to assist in their preparedness and recovery process.
 Multi-Agency meetings are ongoing to assist and lead the community in their development of a disaster survival guide. - 3.
-Public Works continues to participate in community emergency preparedness events throughout the County to directly communicate and share information with the public.
-Public Works participated in one official event during this quarter.
+Public Works did not participate in the typical number of community emergency preparedness events this quarter due to the COVID-19 pandemic.
+However, Public Works is expanding the social media campaign to share with the public emergency information and increase their awareness.